 MAQC Society 2022 Spring Webinar Series

-- Free registration for six new Webinars on current NGS scientific articles from SEQC2
+- Webinars focused on current NGS scientific articles from SEQC2

 March 22 2022, 11AM eastern: X-CNV: Genome-wide prediction of the pathogenicity of copy number variations